A wall with metal studs and a tv mounted on it

 Once you have marked the location for your TV mount, you’ll need to locate the vertical studs in your wall.
 Use a stud finder to detect the position of the studs, marking them clearly with a pencil.
 Be sure to center your mounting bracket on at least two vertical studs for maximum stability.

-See also How to Know if You Can Mount Tv
+See also How to Mount Tv on Walls

 If you don’t have a stud finder, you can still locate the studs by tapping the wall with a hammer or knocking on it with your knuckles.
 The sound will be solid when you hit a stud and hollow when you hit the space between studs.
 However, this method is not as reliable as using a stud finder.